Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/README.md

 but remember to enter your smbios first before using it!

-please to make sure that you have the same model / bios, but remember : ""IDEAPAD AND IDEAPAD-SLIM IS NOT THE SAME""
+please to make sure that you have the same model / bios, but remember : IDEAPAD AND IDEAPAD-SLIM IS NOT THE SAME

 model            : LENOVO-IDEAPAD-SLIM-3 15IML05